public-law/war-crimes-explorer/README.md

 I have a background in Expert Systems, and so that's my first idea for implementing the Explorer.
 **I'm open to any ideas for implementing this.**
 Prolog seems like a good match for modelling legal statutes.
+[Tau Prolog](http://tau-prolog.org) runs in the browser.
 Here's a first little try:

 ```prolog
 /*